deepomicslab/LocalHGT/README.md

 The above tools should be installed in the system path.

 ### Paper results generation
-The scripts to produce the results in the paper can be found in `paper_results/*`.
+The scripts to produce the results in the paper can be found in `paper_results/*`, where some scripts might require additional python modules.
 HGT breakpoints and events detected by LocalHGT from all real samples can be seen at [Detected HGTs in real data](https://doi.org/10.5281/zenodo.10906354).

 ## Getting help
 Should you have any queries, please feel free to contact us, we will reply as soon as possible (swang66-c@my.cityu.edu.hk).